GBoGH/keepfalling/README.md

 # keepfalling
-My fisrt game made with Python 3.8.3 and Pygame
+My first game made with Python 3.8.3 and Pygame